 Next, you will need to start making your way through the forest but there isn’t a straightforward path to follow.
 At this point, I pulled up the Inyo Craters trail map on the AllTrails hiking app and followed the blue markers on the trees until I reached the destination.

 Once I reached the craters, I took in the views and started hiking along the crater rim.
-Unfortunately, both craters were covered under a layer of snow and ice so I couldn’t see the emerald water color that they are so popular for.
+Unfortunately, both craters were covered under a layer of snow and ice so I couldn’t see the emerald color that they are so popular for.
 Summer might be a better time to do this hike if you want to see the stunning color at the bottom of the craters.

 It took me a while to walk around the first crater across snow and rocks.
 Once I reached the second crater I was starting to feel a bit dizzy from the altitude so I took a quick break at the main visitor area.

 After a short rest, I tried to go around the second crater as well, but the snow was too steep and dangerous.
-Even with microspikes, I didn’t want to risk slipping and sliding down the 200 feet crater wall as it was difficult to see where the rim ended under snow.
+Even with microspikes, I didn’t want to risk slipping and sliding down the 200-foot crater wall as it was difficult to see where the rim ended under snow.

 After checking out both craters I started making my way back the same way that I came.
 Altogether the hike to Inyo Craters was around 4.4 miles long out and back.